ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 Here is an example of a body to use to perform a discovery with a new scope (`networks`), new seed devices (`seedList`) and not taking into account the Vendor API (Checkpoint, Meraki, AWS…) that you may have configured in your settings.
 All fields are optional, if not specified,

-!!! info The value from your settings will be used
+!!! info "The value from your settings will be used"

 ```js
 {